-Volume XXIII, Number 2 | June 2017 Notice to the National Organization of Life and Health Insurance Guaranty Associations he NOLHGA Journal recently caught up with Sara Powell and Scott Kosnoff (Partners with the Faegre Baker Daniels law firm), who represent the guaranty system on public policy matters in Washington and internationally.
+Volume XXIII, Number 2 | June 2017 Notice to a construct of the National Organization of Life of the National Organizatio he NOLHGA Journal recently caught up with Sara Powell and Scott Kosnoff (Partners with the Faegre Baker Daniels law firm), who represent the guaranty system on public policy matters in Washington and internationally.
 They were kind enough to update us on recent developments on the international regulatory scene.
+NOLHGA JOURNAL: Thank you for sitting down with us again.
+Can you bring us up to speed on what's happened internationally with respect to resolution since we last spoke?